LifeEmu/Emu8_z80/README.md

 ## Installing
 *This project is still on working*

+Since the ROMs of CASIO fx-ES PLUS calculators are copyrighted by CASIO, I can't place ROM here and you need to build the application by yourself.

 ## Building
 *This project is still on working and cannot be built currently*